aredmond/racktrack/readme.txt

-This is a new readme for the gentoo branch.
+This is a the readme for the master branch.